A rural place beside streams in the folds of hills.

 Glenside Reserves

 The largest reserve, of about 12 hectares, was purchased by the Wellington City Council in 1951 with money paid in compensation by Victoria University, then Victoria College, for encroaching on the Wellington Town Belt.
-It is currently leased to the Glenside Riding Club Inc. and is located behind Twigland Gardener's World.
-The historic Halfway House is located here.
+Some of it is leased for horse grazing however parts of the reserve are accessible, such as the historic Halfway House and garden and the Glenside Reserve loop tracks.

-The regenerating bush on the corner of Middleton Road and Westchester Drive began life as a reserve contribution when the Glenside village was sub-divided and developed in c1926.
-The reserve has been enlarged over subsequent years, and modified with roading encroachment.
+The regenerating bush on the corner of Middleton Road and Westchester Drive began life as a reserve contribution when the Glenside village was sub-divided and developed in 1930.

 History